Grant Hammond

 Grant Hammond as a Nashville Real Estate Investor and Owner-Operator

-Nine years ago Hammond expanded into short-term rentals.
+Nine years ago he expanded into short-term rentals.
 He has since built a personal portfolio of more than 20 non-owner-occupied short-term rental townhomes concentrated within three miles of downtown Nashville.
-Those holdings span East Nashville, Germantown, South Gulch, WeHo, and the Katie Hill area.
+Those holdings span East Nashville, Germantown, The Gulch, Wedgewood-Houston, and Katie Hill.
 All are four-bedroom non-owner-occupied short-term rental properties managed by specialists who focus on those specific Nashville submarkets.

-That dual ownership experience informs everything he does as a broker.
-Evaluating a long-term rental acquisition for a client means drawing on 25 years of direct ownership experience in the same asset class across the same markets.
+Consequently, that dual ownership experience informs everything he does as a broker.
+For example, evaluating a long-term rental acquisition for a client means drawing on 25 years of direct ownership experience in the same asset class across the same markets.
 For short-term rental acquisitions, he brings nearly a decade of active STR ownership in the same neighborhoods he is recommending.

 Summit Property Management

 In 2008 Hammond co-founded Summit Property Management to manage his own growing rental portfolio and those of his investor clients.
 The company scaled to more than 350 scattered-site rental units under management across Middle Tennessee.
-He sold Summit Property Management in 2013.
-Consequently, that experience gave Hammond a systems-level understanding of what makes a rental property perform over time.
-It translates directly into better acquisition analysis, more accurate revenue modeling, and more disciplined exit strategy recommendations for his clients today.
+Subsequently, he sold Summit Property Management in 2013.
+The experience gave Hammond a systems-level understanding of what makes a rental property perform over time.
+As a result, it translates directly into better acquisition analysis, more accurate revenue modeling, and more disciplined exit strategy recommendations for his clients today.

 Market Research and Public Record